scanapi/website/_tutorials/page8.md

 # Nested Endpoints

-In order to clean and reuse our code, one `endpoint` can have multiple `endpoints`.
-This way, we can aggregate requests that have the same route.
+In the ScanAPI specification, each `endpoint` can have multiple endpoints nested into it.
+This feature makes it possible to aggregate requests that have the same route below the same endpoint.
+All the common attributes can be applied directly to the endpoint and they will be propagated to the endpoint's children recursively.

 Let's see how we could rewrite our specification file `scanapi.yaml` using nested endpoints: